awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 \([back to top](#troubleshooting)\)

-## IDE Warning: "This Environment is Running Low on Memory" or "This Environment Has High CPU Load"<a name="troubleshooting-ide-low-memory"></a>
+## IDE warning: "This environment is running low on memory" or "This environment has high CPU load"<a name="troubleshooting-ide-low-memory"></a>

  **Issue:** While the IDE is running, you see a message that contains the phrase "this environment is running low on memory" or "this environment has high CPU load\."